fpereiro/recalc/readme.md

 });
 ```

-The most important question regarding routes is: when is a route matched?
+Remember that we said earlier that *the `routes` object is an object that contains all the event handlers.
+Whenever an event is fired, recalc iterates all the elements within `routes`, and executes those that match the event being fired.* The most important question regarding routes is: when an event is fired, which routes are executed?
 And the answer is: when both the verb and path of the executed event match those of the route.

 In the case of the verb, matching is straightforward: the verb of the path must be identical to that of the route.